LoyolaChicagoBooks/operatingsystems/source/meta.rst

    <p><a href="https://github.com/LoyolaChicagoBooks/operatingsystems/actions/workflows/main.yml"><img src="https://github.com/LoyolaChicagoBooks/operatingsystems/actions/workflows/main.yml/badge.svg" alt="Build Status" /></a></p>

-This book automatically builds and deploys using the Travis continuous integration system.
+This book automatically builds and deploys using GitHub Actions (a continuous integration system).
 All commits trigger a rebuild of the book and, if successful, a deployment to GitHub pages.

 The book deploys to https://os.cs.luc.edu.

+You can see the date of the most recent build in the upper left corner.

 Book Info
 ----------